 If you have a mortgage, the government has announced that the banks have agreed to allow a three month mortgage holiday, including buy to let mortgages.

-Both will increase by £20 per week on top of planned annual uprating.
-This will apply to all new and existing Universal Credit customers and to existing Working Tax Credit customers.
+Both have increased by £20 per week on top of planned annual uprating.
+This applies to all new and existing Universal Credit customers and to existing Working Tax Credit customers.